evanwatson98/portfolio/Database/Information Representation Final Project/README.md

 ### 6c) Produce a list of students and faculty who were in a *particular building* at a *particular time*.
-Also include in the list faculty and advisors who have offices in that building.
-(15 points):
+Also include in the list faculty and advisors who have offices in that building.:

 SELECT DISTINCT CONCAT(Faculty.name_first,' ', Faculty.name_last) AS faculty_name,
 	CONCAT(Student.first_name, ' ', Student.last_name) AS student_name,